 Tracking spending money

 Encourage your child to keep a money diary where they track what they spend their spending money on so they can decide in retrospect if those choices have made them happy.
-(I know plenty of adults who had a Starbucks hobby or other habit that was “just a couple bucks a day” then they then added up how much they spent in a month on that, and decided there were other things they’d rather do with that money.)
+(I know plenty of adults who had a Starbucks habit or other habit that was “just a couple bucks here and there” then they then added up how much they spent in a month on that, and decided there were other things they’d rather do with that money.)

 Saving toward a goal